Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 <details><summary>Chapter 24 - Taking Out the Trash</summary>

+**[A Filthy Finale - Holiday Trash Hill]**

+If you need to, you can just go through the entrance to the north to get to [Town Square - Town Hall].
+From there you can just get to the exit south to get to Witches' Shop.
+If you have Blue Souls you should be fine for the boss fight.

+When you're ready, move to the hill to the left to start the boss fight against Mega Oogie.

+**[Boss Fight - Mega Oogie, part 1]**

-Fore more information about the boss, refer to **You're King of Nothing!** and **A Filthy Finale**.
+Fore more information about the boss, refer to both <code>You're King of Nothing!</code> and <code>A Filthy Finale</code>.

-It's faster to make him fall by hitting his feet.
+It's faster to make him fall by hitting his feet and wack his head in Easy Mode.
 Use a Blue Soul and hit his head with Soul Spins for massive damage.

+**[Boss Fight - Mega Oogie, part 2]**

-Remember that you'll take damage if you miss notes during the dance, and you wouldn't want to die right at the end!
+Nothing much to say for the dance part, but remember that you'll take damage if you miss notes during the dance, and you wouldn't want to die right at the end!

 </details>